CrazyComrades/crazy_comrades-soen341projectW2024/README.md

 ### Detailed log of each team member's contribution in sprint2: <br>

 Acceptance tests written by Steven Tran.
-The time spent on this task was 4 hours. <br>
+The time spent on this task was 5 hours 30 minutes.
+Steven Tran worked on this task during the 8th, 9th and 10th of March 2024. <br>
 Continuous Integration Pipeline written by Yazid Dawiss, Mohamed Mrizek and Andrew Keleny.
-The time spent on this task was 4 hours. <br>
+The time spent on this task was 6 hours.
+Steven Tran worked on this task during the 8th, 9th and 10th of March 2024 <br>
 Sprint Planning for Sprint 3 written by Andrew Keleny.
-The time spent on this task was 1 hour 45 minutes. <br>
+The time spent on this task was 1 hour 45 minutes.
+Andrew Keleny worked on this task during the 1st and 9th of March 2024  <br>
 Meeting Minutes organized by Ba Nam Nguyen.
-The time spent on this task: 2 hours <br>
+The time spent on this task: 2 hours.
+Ba Nam Nguyen worked on this during the 26th of February and the 8th of March 2024 <br>
 Detailed log of Each Team Member's Contribution written by David Girma.
-The time spent on this task was 45 minutes. <br>
+The time spent on this task was 45 minutes.
+David Girma worked on this task during the 10th of March 2024 <br>
 Project management organized by Mohamed Mrizek and Ba Nam Nguyen.
-The time spent on this task was 2 hours. <br>
+The time spent on this task was 2 hours.
+Mohamed Mrizek and Ba Nam Nguyen worked on this task during the 26th of February and 8th of March 2024 <br>
 Implementation of a webpage to start a reservation programmed by Mohamed Mrizek.
-The time spent on this task was 5 hours. <br>
+The time spent on this task was 7 hours.
+Mohamed Mrizek worked on this task during the 26th, 27th and 28th of February 2024. <br>
-Implementation of reservation viewing and editing programmed by.
-The time spent on this task was 4 hours 30 minutes. <br>
+Implementation of reservation viewing and editing programmed by Mohamed Mrizek and Yazid Dawiss.
+The time spent on this task was 5 hours.
+Mohamed Mrizek and Yazid Dawiss worked on this task during the 8th, 9th and 10th of March 2024 <br>
 Video walkthrough of our website core functions recorded and presented by Mohamed Mrizek.
-The time spent on this task was 1 hour. <br>
+The time spent on this task was 1 hour.
+Mohamed Mrizek worked on this task during the 11th of March 2024 <br>

 ### Languages & techniques we plan to use: <br>